Supreme Court IEEPA Ruling Reshapes the Tariff Picture for Sauna Importers

 What It Means for the Sauna Industry

 Industry sources estimate importers and their customers are absorbing 96% of tariff costs, consistent with broader economic research on tariff incidence.
 Some distributors pre-loaded inventory ahead of the February effective date.
 Others are passing costs through via mid-year price increases of 5-15% depending on product category.
+Not all brands face the same exposure: Chinese-manufactured sauna kits carry a 145% tariff rate, far above the 15% rate on European imports.

 The mechanism changed but the math didn't.
 Importers still need to price for a 15% surcharge on top of base duties, at least through July.